rust-lang/rfcs/text/0000-rustfmt-stability.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

 If you're using Rustfmt, formatting won't change without an explicit upgrade (i.e., a major version increase).
-This covers all formatting to all code, subject to the following restriction:
+This covers all formatting to all code, subject to the following restrictions:

 * using the default options
 * code must compile using stable Rust
 * formatting with Rustfmt is *error free*

-'Formatting is *error free*' means that when Rustfmt formats a program, it only changes the formatting of the program and does not make any significant changes.
-I.e., does not change the semantics of the program or any names.
+'Formatting is *error free*' means that when Rustfmt formats a program, it only changes the formatting of the program and does not change the semantics of the program or any names.
 This caveat means that we can fix bugs in Rustfmt where the changed formatting cannot affect any users, because previous versions of Rustfmt could cause an error.

 Furthermore, any program which depends on Rustfmt and uses it's API, or script that runs Rustfmt in any stable configuration will continue to build and run after an update.